rhomobile/rhomobile-docs/docs/en/5.0.0/rhoconnect/deploying.md

     enabled=1
     gpgcheck=0

-**NOTE: If you want to get the package with cool new features from the Beta repository, then define baseurl as `baseurl=http://rhoconnect.s3.amazonaws.com/beta-packages/rpm`**
+> Note: If you want to get the package with cool new features from the Beta repository, then define baseurl as `baseurl=http://rhoconnect.s3.amazonaws.com/beta-packages/rpm`

 Once that is done, it is time to install RhoConnect: